ChemmineR-V2 Manual

 Introduction

-ChemmineR is a cheminformatics package for analyzing drug-like small molecule and screening data in R. Its new version ChemmineR-V2 contains functions for processing SDFs (structure data files), molecule depictions, structural similarity searching, clustering/diversity analyses of compound libraries with a wide spectrum of algorithms and utilities for managing complex data sets from high-throughput compound bio-assays.
+ChemmineR is a cheminformatics package for analyzing drug-like small molecule data in R. Its latest version contains functions for efficient processing of large numbers of molecules, physicochemical/structural property predictions, structural similarity searching, classification and clustering of compound libraries with a wide spectrum of algorithms.
 In addition, it offers visualization functions for compound clustering results and chemical structures.
 The integration of chemoinformatic tools with the R programming environment has many advantages, such as easy access to a wide spectrum of statistical methods, machine learning algorithms and graphic utilities.
 The first version of this package was published in 2008 in Bioinformatics: 24, 1733-1734 (please cite where appropriate).
-Since then many additional utilities have been added to the package and many more are under development for future releases (Backman et al., 2011).
+Since then many additional utilities and add-on packages have been added to the environment and many more are under development for future releases (Backman et al., 2011, Wang et al., 2013).

 Table of Contents